Songtech-0912/Vecternary-App/README.md

 - Customization bloat (opinionated is good, we don't want 1000 ways of doing the same thing)
 - Overuse of plugins (Vecternary should be completely usable without plugins)
 - Security vulnerabilities (e.g. mitigated with sandboxing and denial of injected script execution)

+## Structure & Governance

+I develop Vecternary with a small but dedicated team.
+The main project develops Vecternary itself, creates tutorials, provides community support, and fixes user-reported bugs.
+It also deals with the website, provides update notes, sends news posts, and manages project finance.

+Vecternary's plugins and themes are all community-developed, with the exception of the basic plugins which are developed by the Vecternary team.
+The Vecternary marketplace allows you to download and share plugins we have reviewed and approved; however, nothing stops you from creating plugins and using them in Vecternary on your own.

+Vecternary's installer and its GUI are developed by the Vecternary team.
+The installer installs Vecternary, its supporting libraries, and manages themes and plugins.
+It also allows fo r the installation of developer tools.
+The installer will also have a GUI mode and use SDL2 for its GUI.

+The developer tools for Vecternary are highly recommended to be installed if you want to tweak Vecternary or join in its development.
+They are installable by either Vecternary's installer or (recommended) by `Vrench`.
+They are written in C/C++ for improved performance and greater portability as compared to Rust.

+Lastly, the Vecternary team also creates weekly showcases of their work using Vecternary, including free project files, illustrations, and assets for other designers using Vecternary to freely use.
+Community-created work is also curated and shown together with the showcases.

+## Compiling and installing

 ## Roadmap